 For instance, Norwegian policymakers have set an ambitious target to reduce 40% of carbon dioxide emissions from healthcare services by 2030.
 In response, one of the Norwegian healthcare procurement organisations has recently declared its intention to curtail the usage of asthma inhalers that do not adhere to environmental regulations.
 This strategic move underscores the organisation’s commitment to prioritise innovative proposals that effectively mitigate greenhouse gas emissions.

-Even if your company is not operating in any of these countries, staying informed about local regulations, learning how to use governmental funding to pursue ESG commitments, and drawing inspiration from foreign companies can help your business and strengthen your employer brand.
+Even if your company is not operating in any of these countries, staying informed about local regulations can help your business.
+Learning how to use governmental funding to pursue ESG commitments and drawing inspiration from foreign companies can strengthen your employer brand.

-The social component of ESG ratings in pharma can be divided into three main topics:
+We can divide the social component of ESG ratings in pharma into three main topics:

 Issues in this category should be geared toward advancing a transparent ownership structure, respectful relations with stakeholders, financial clarity, and risk mitigation.
 Eliminating corruption and bribery, as well as withdrawing from aggressive tax strategies that can result in tax penalties are also crucial to preventing reputational damage.